Cathedral-Basilica of Our Lady of the Pillar: Current church

 The present spacious church in Baroque style was begun in 1681 by Charles II, King of Spain and completed in 1686.
-The early constructions were supervised by Felipe Sanchez and were later modified by Francisco Herrera the Younger under John of Austria the Younger.
+The early constructions were supervised by Felipe Sánchez and were later modified by Francisco Herrera the Younger under John of Austria the Younger.
 In 1725, the Cabildo of Zaragoza decided to change the aspect of the Holy Chapel and commissioned the architect Ventura Rodríguez, who transformed the building into its present dimensions of 130 meters long by 67 wide, with its eleven cupolas and four towers.
 The area most visited is the eastern part of the chapel, because this is where the Holy Chapel by Ventura Rodríguez (1754) is built, which houses the venerated image of the Virgin.
 Around the Holy Chapel are the vaults or domes painted with frescoes by Francisco Goya: The Queen of Martyrs and Adoration of the Name of God.
-The gilding and other ornamentation throughout the building were designed and overseen by Goya's father José.
-By 1718 the church had been vaulted over.
+The gilt covering and other ornamentation throughout the building were designed and overseen by Goya's father José.
+By 1718, the church's vaults had been completed.
 However, it was not until 1872 that the final touches were put to these vaults, when the main dome and the final spire were finished.

 During the Spanish Civil War of 1936–1939 three bombs were dropped on the church but none of them exploded.
-Two of them are still on show in the basilica.
+Two of them are still on display in the basilica.

 Notable choirmasters include the Baroque composer Joseph Ruiz Samaniego.